 It’s a common mistake.
 So the first thing to check if your teen is struggling to plan and complete assignments is how large the assignments are.
 Teenagers need assignments broken down into small parts.
-10 or 20 pages of reading is doable.
-100 pages is not.
+10 or 20 pages of reading are doable.
+100 pages are not.

 They skip breaking assignments into small parts because it takes time, and teens have better things to do than to spend time breaking down assignments.
 There are games to be played, friends to call, and bikes to ride.